In This Document

-- PHP version 7 or greater
+- PHP version 7.4 or greater

-- MySQL version 5.6 or greater or MariaDB version 10.0 or greater
+- MySQL version 5.6 or greater or MariaDB version 10.1 or greater

 Stripe requires that any page hosting a live checkout form be SSL (they should start with

-Additional PHP and WP Version Support
+PHP and WordPress Version Support

 Stripe API Version

 Stripe doesn’t introduce major API changes affecting WP Simple Pay very often, and it’s usually fine to just update it once in a while.
-But if the Stripe API version you’re using gets too old, unforeseen issues may arise.
+But if the Stripe API version you’re using gets too outdated, unforeseen issues may arise.

 WP Simple Pay is always tested against the latest Stripe API version within a week or less of a new Stripe API update.
-If a WP Simple Pay patch is needed, we will roll it out as soon as possible.
+If a WP Simple Pay update is needed, we will roll it out as soon as possible.